dougeby/IntuneDocs/InTuneDocs/DeployUse/whats-coming-in-intune.md

 <!---TFS1295358--->

 ### Xamarin support
-The Microsoft Intune app SDK now supports Xamarin apps in these scenarios:
+The Microsoft Intune app SDK will support Xamarin apps in these scenarios:

 - Writing new apps, or modifying the code of existing line of business apps using the Intune SDK.
-You can get the plugin on the [Microsoft Intune Github](https://github.com/msintuneappsdk) page.
+You will be able to get the plugin on the [Microsoft Intune Github](https://github.com/msintuneappsdk) page.
 - Adding MAM support to existing line of business apps using the Intune app wrapping tool

 For help choosing which method to use, see [Decide how to prepare apps for mobile application management with Microsoft Intune](https://docs.microsoft.com/en-us/intune/deploy-use/decide-how-to-prepare-apps-for-mobile-application-management-with-microsoft-intune).
 <!--- TFS 1061478 & TFS 1152340--->

+## Device management
+- **Windows Defender policy setting to protect against potentially unwanted apps.** A new Windows Defender setting named **Potentially Unwanted Application Detection** has been added to the general configuration policy for Windows 10 Desktop and Mobile.
+You can use this setting to protect enrolled Windows desktop computers against running software classed by Windows Defender as potentially unwanted.
+You can protect against these applications running, or use audit mode to report when a potentially unwanted application is installed.

 ## Company Portal
 **Changes to Device Enrollment Managers accounts in the iOS Company Portal app.** To improve performance and scale, Intune is no longer showing all Device Enrollment Managers (DEM) devices in the My Devices pane of the iOS Company Portal app.
 Only the local device running the app is displayed, and only if it is enrolled via the Company Portal app.
 The DEM user may perform actions on the local device, but remote management of other enrolled devices can only be performed from the Intune admin console.
 Additionally, Intune is deprecating use of DEM accounts with either the Apple Device Enrollment Program or the Apple Configurator tool.
 Both these enrollment methods already support user-less enrollment for shared iOS devices.
 Only use DEM accounts when user-less enrollment for shared devices is unavailable.